-(2) Contracting States may require input from other appropriate State authorities in the decision-making process leading to termination of SAR operations.
+(2) The State of Mauritius may require input from other appropriate State authorities in the decision-making process leading to termination of SAR operations.

 SAR.100 Procedures at the scene of an accident

 (1) Multiple facilities engaged in search and rescue operations surface operations, taking into account facility capabilities and operational requirements.